bramsman/divine/README.md

 # Explain in simple terms git rebase and the command for it.

-It is an action in git that rewrite commits from one git branch to another branch.
+Its an action in git that rewrite commits from one git branch to another branch.
 It deletes commit from one branch and adding them to another.
  ## git rebase commands.
     1. git rebase base: Performs the standard rebase.
     2.  git rebase – interactive :Performs the interactive rebase.